iksteen/pelican-albums/README.rst

   aspect ratio so the height might vary (f.e.
 192x).
 - *xHEIGHT* -- Create a thumbnail with the given height but keep the original aspect ratio so the width might vary (f.e. x192).

+You can optionally add an *@nn* suffix to the size to indicate the thumbnail quality that should be used (f.e.
+192@80 for a 192x192 thumbnail at 80% quality).

 Album pages
 -----------